-Appendix E-2: (i) Flow chart of traditional fair and affordable housing development process; (ii) Summary & Outline of historical funding sources, affordability terms (sale price, rental price, taxes), and timelines for completion of projects; and (iii) Summary & Outline of Green Technology in fair & affordable projects.
+Appendix E-2: (i) Flow chart of traditional fair and affordable housing development process; (ii) Summary & Outline of historical funding sources, affordability terms (sale price, rental price, taxes), and timelines for completion of projects; (iii) Summary & Outline of Green Technology in fair & affordable projects; (iv) Westchester County Affordable Housing Program Fact Sheets; (v) Site Factor Assessment Form.

 (3) Consideration of Senior Units: Pursuant to Paragraph 7(f) of the Stipulation, no more than 25% of the affordable AFFH units shall be senior units.
-No funds governed by the Stipulation can be used for such senior units, until 175 non-senior units have received building permits, at which point, no more than ninety (90) senior units can receive funding.
+No funds governed by the Stipulation can be used for such senior units until 175 non-senior units have received building permits, at which point no more than ninety (90) senior units can receive funding.
 Additionally, no funding governed by the Stipulation can be used for the balance of allowed senior units until 350 non-senior units have received building permits.